johnnyhoichuen/big2-rl/README.md

 ```
 This will train DouZero on one GPU.
 To train DouZero on multiple GPUs.
 Use the following arguments.
 *   `--gpu_devices`: what gpu devices are visible
-*   `--num_actor_devices`: how many of the GPU deveices will be used for simulation, i.e., self-play
+*   `--num_actor_devices`: how many of the GPU devices will be used for simulation, i.e., self-play
 *   `--num_actors`: how many actor processes will be used for each device
 *   `--training_device`: which device will be used for training DouZero